-I have written poetry all my life but only five years ago, on my 60th birthday, did I decide to set children’s writing aside and focus on poetry.
-Writing all those books for children has been a good training ground.
+I have written poetry all my life but on my 60th birthday I decided to set children’s writing aside and focus on poetry.
+Writing all those books for children was a good training ground.
 I have chewed over many millions of words before committing a few select ones to paper (children like directness, pithyness, strong colour and they deserve the best).
 Emily Dickinson advised few words in a poem then added 'but they must be the chiefest words'.
-In weaving stories for the young, and not so young, I have sat for many years on my poetic instinct.
+In weaving stories for the young, and the not so young, I sat for many years on my poetic instinct.
 The poet Kate Clanchy said that my poems have ‘the passion of long-stored speech’ so perhaps waiting for so long to ‘focus’ has had its benefits.

 Like me, Thomas Hardy did not turn to poetry until he was 60.
 Watch this space!